rrichardson/disambiguating/draft.md

 ### Persistence

-As was stated above, transactions and even indexing are completely optional within databases, depending on their scope.
+As was stated above, transactions and even indexing are completely optional within databases.
 Persistence, however, is the raison d'etre of a database.

----more stuff

-So how do you find rows in a database on disk while minimizing disk seeks?
-You have two options:

-1. Read the entire database table into memory (not often possible, and not really recommended)
+Since the performance game in a database is to minimize disk seeks, we must devise a plan to find the home of a piece of data quickly.
+This includes minimizing disk seeks, and also storing data with maximum locality so as to minimize cache load times, and maximize chances for cache hits.

-2. Store your record data in its own index.
+To do this, we'll need to store the record data in its own tree based data structure.
 This is often referred to as a table index.
-While it is often a tree style index in its own right, it is also responsible for storing the record data itself.
-So it is not to be confused with the indexing step we'll be discussing in the next section.
+It is technically an index, because trees are tools for efficient look-up.
+But we'll use a data structure designed to store large amounts of data while minimizing disk seeks.

 There are two tree style on disk data structures that form the basis of almost all database storage.

 1. B+ Tree
 A B+ Tree is a B-tree style index data structure that is optimized for, you guessed it, minimizing disk seeks.
 It is one of the most common storage mechanisms in databases for table storage.
 It is also the data structure of choice for almost all modern filesystems.

+-- pretty picture of a b+tree

 2. Log Structured Merge Tree
 The LSM-tree is a newer disk storage structure that is optimized for a high volume of sequential writes.
 It was designed to handle massive amounts of streaming events, such as for receiving web server access logs in real-time for later analysis.

-Despite its origins in log style event collection, it is beginning to be adopted by relational databases as well.
+Despite its origins in log style event collection, it is beginning to be considered for relational databases as well.

--- more details

-3. Write Flush Queue

--- more details
+-- pretty picture of a log structured merge tree

 ### Indexing

+Data is rarely stored as isolated values.
+Typically heterogeneous collections of fields which make up a record.
+In relational databases, those fields are called columns, and they are fixed to the schema that defines the tables.

+In non-relational databases, heterogeneous fields are still often accommodated and even indexed.
+When you want to look up a table by specifying one of the fields in a record, that field needs to be part of an index.

+An index is just a data structure for performing random lookups of a specified field (or, where supported, a tuple of specified fields)

+As usual, a b-tree style index is the the tool of choice for most database indexes since they efficiently support hard disks.
+B-trees can accommodate inserts efficiently without having to (re)allocate storage cells for each operation.

+There are other options, however.
+For instance, a bitmap index is a data-structure that provides very efficient join queries of multiple tables.

+Tree style indexes grow linearly for the number of items items in the tree, and search time grows with the depth of the tree (a logarithmic function of the total depth)

+Bitmap indices, on the other hand, grow with the number of *different* items in a column.

 The value found at the key in an index is actually a pointer back to where the row is physically stored.
 This can be done two ways: